WoffordCollege/COSC410-HelloWorld-tmp/README.md

 `build/reports/tests/index.html`
 : This file holds the results of all of the unit tests.

-`build/reports/jacoco/test/html/index.html`
-: This file holds the unit test code coverage results from Jacoco.

-`build/robot-results/report.html`
-: This file holds the Robot Framework test results.

-`build/robot-results/debug.log`
-: This file holds all of the debug information from the Robot Framework tests.

 `build/libs/<name>.jar`
 : This file (where *name* is specified in the jar settings of `gradle.build`, probably "COSC420-hello-world-1.0.jar" in this case) is the fully bundled code for the project.
 You can run this by saying
   `java -jar build/libs/<name>.jar`
   from the project root.

+After you run `gradlew cucumberTest`, a `reports/cucumberTest` directory will be created in the `build` directory.
+This will contain the reports for the Cucumber acceptance tests.

+`build/reports/cucumberTest/overview-features.html`
+: This file holds the Cucumber acceptance test results.

+After you run `gradlew jacocoTestReport`, a `reports/jacoco/test/html` directory will be created in the `build` directory.
+This will contain the reports for the Jacoco code coverage.

+`build/reports/jacoco/test/html/index.html`
+: This file holds the unit test code coverage results from Jacoco.

+After you run `gradlew javadoc`, a `docs` directory will be created in the project root.
+This will contain all of the generated Javadoc documentation for your source files.

+`docs/javadoc/index.html`
+: This file is the index to the generated documentation.